rish-0-0/rish-0-0/README.md

 npm install --save astroreha
 ```

-- 🔭 I’m currently working on `use-parallel-state`: A library to help with making javascript state containers in a worker context which has support for `react` hooks.
+- 🔭 I'm currently working on `mae`.
+It is a tool for management and employees to get at better together at management 🤝.
 - ⚙️ I have 3.5y of Software Development Experience working in a ☁️ Cloud Security / Data Security Company (DSPM if anyone is interested).
 - 🔥 My major strength would be the ability to learn very quickly.
 - 🌱 I’m currently learning `elixir`, `golang`, `rust` and `webassembly`.